michalmonday/xohw23-121/docs/flute_modifications.md

 # Overview
-The Flute processor was modified in the following ways:
+Flute processor is written in Bluespec Verilog language, it was modified by us in the following ways:
 * signals relevant for tracing were propagated from the CPU to the outside of the SoC
 * a new port was added to the internal fabric (interconnect) of the Soc_Top module (allowing RISC-V to interact with custom peripherals we wish to use, like the [sensors extension board](./sensors_extension.md))
-* write port of general purpose registers (GPR) file is monitored
+* write port of general purpose registers (GPR) file is monitored (for the sake of creating a shadow copy of GPRs in our Continuous Monitoring System)

 In the following sections these modifications are described in more detail.